The city of Bangkok transport, how to travel around the city

 Tickets are sold by zones (on the map marked S1, E3, etc.), and the price is determined according to the table ranges from (15 to 40 baht).
 The traffic pattern and the table value are available at each station.

-Do not think that can deceive the Thais, and bought a ticket to a nearby station to pass through the city.
 Ticket inspection takes place at the entrance and at the exit of the subway.
-And if you bought a ticket to any zone, and trying to come out to another, you will hear a siren sound and the turnstile will not let you.
+If you bought a ticket to any station and try to go to another, you will hear a siren sound and the turnstile will not let you.
 Then you have or buy at the box office, a new ticket outlet, or to return to train and proceed to the desired station.

 Stations, points of interest, monuments, shopping centers at the Skytrain stations: